MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/network-security-perimeter.md

 ## Regions

-Azure Network Security Perimeter is in public preview and available in all regions.
-The Network Security Perimeter features in Azure Monitor services though are limited to the following regions for public preview:
+Azure Network Security Perimeter is in public preview and available in all regions except for the following:

-  - North Central US
+- Chile Central
-  - East US
-  - East US 2
+- East US STG
+- Israel Northwest
-  - West US
+- Malaysia South
-  - West US 2
-  - South central US
+- South Central US STG

 ## Supported components
 The components of Azure Monitor that are supported with a network security perimeter are listed in the following table with their minimum API version.